What is Spiritual Formation?

 New to faith?

 If you are new to the church, welcome!
 We would love to meet you and hear your story.
-Shonagh Chimbira is our Pastoral Care and Spiritual Formation Coordinator and is here to help you with any spiritual needs or questions.
-She would be very happy to meet with you and let you know all about the different services, tools and resources available at the Vineyard to support you in your journey.
+Our pastoral team is here to help you with any spiritual needs or questions.
+We are happy to meet with you and let you know all about the different services, tools and resources available at the Vineyard to support you in your journey.
 As a start, we encourage everyone to commit to the regular practice of some spiritual disciplines as a way of nurturing spiritual growth.
 There are many different practices that you can try out depending on your situation.
 See a sample list here.
 Find out more details here.

 Interested in exploring deeper?